ContentMine/getpapers/CONTRIBUTING.md

 * Describe the exact steps which reproduce the problem, e.g. the query you entered.
 * Describe the behaviour following those steps, and where the problem occurred.
 * Explain where it was different from what you expected to happen.
+* Attach additional information to the report, such as error messages, or corrupted files.
 * Add a `bug` label to the issue.

 Before submitting a bug, please check the [list of existing bugs](https://github.com/ContentMine/getpapers/issues?q=is%3Aissue+is%3Aopen+label%3Abug) whether there is a similar issue open.
 You can then help by adding your information to an existing report.